0xADE1A1DE/CryptOpt/Readme.md

 1. Run `./run.sh --help` to check if the installation worked.
 1. Run `./run.sh` to see an optimization in action.

+## Research Paper

+A preprint of the CryptOpt paper titled *CryptOpt: Compiling Cryptographic Primitives with High Performance and Formal Assurance* is available [here](./papers/CryptOpt-preprint.pdf).
+The BibTex citation is [here](./papers/CryptOpt-preprint.bib).

 ## Understand Output

 While optimizing, CryptOpt will output the current status of the optimization.